Denver Public Safety Director Prepares for Possible Post-Election Unrest As Thousands Plan To Protest: '100% Heightened Awareness'

 He also wants people to know that the city will be safe, regardless of the election results.

-“Every election there’s this feeling of ‘oh, the sky is falling.’
+“Every election there’s this feeling of ‘Oh, the sky is falling.’
 The sky is still up there.
-It’s important for me to let folks know that they’re okay, that we’re okay, and it will be okay and moreover the city and county Denver in good hands.”
+It’s important for me to let folks know that they’re okay, that we’re okay, and it will be okay and moreover the City and County of Denver’s in good hands.”

 Liberals will be on the streets crying, rioting, and looting the evening of November 3.
 Then come the pink hat marches and then another Russia hoax.
 What else am I missing?